What is Amaranth? Amaranth is well and truly the “grain of the Gods,” a food that has been cultivated for at least 8,000 years.

 1. Amaranth is naturally gluten-free.

-Whether you have celiac disease or just sensitivity towards gluten, amaranth’s got you covered.
-Naturally gluten-free, this versatile seed can be treated in much the same way as quinoa.
+Whether you have celiac disease or just sensitivity towards gluten, amaranth has got you covered.
+You can treat this versatile pseudograin in much the same way as quinoa.
 It blends perfectly into either hot, cold, sweet or savoury meals and has a moreish earthy taste – somewhere between wheat, berries and brown rice.

-When cooked, amaranth grain has a similar texture to steel cut oats, just slightly crunchier.
-It works well as a thickener for sauces, soups or stews and can be incorporated into breads, pancakes and even cookies.
+When you cook amaranth grain you will notice that it has a similar texture to steel cut oats, just slightly crunchier.
+It works well as a thickener for sauces, soups or stews.
+On top of that, you can incorporate it into breads, pancakes, and even cookies.
 Adding a portion of amaranth to you cooking is a great way of making it gluten-free and easily upgrading the overall nutritional value of your dish.

-If you aren’t the baking or cooking type, or simply can’t be bothered today, we also recommend light, crunchy puffed amaranth (or amaranth pops) that can be topped over yogurt, salad or soup.
+If you aren’t the baking or cooking type, or simply can’t be bothered today, we also recommend this light and crunchy puffed amaranth (or amaranth pops) that you can top over yogurt, salad or soup.

 2. What makes amaranth grain a high quality protein?

-The second reason I’d recommend you up your amaranth intake is due to its excellent protein.
+The second reason we recommend you up your amaranth intake is due to its excellent protein.
 Amaranth is rich in protein, but in this instance, we are not drawn to the amount of protein as much as its composition.
-A 100g of cooked amaranth grain has about 3.8g of protein, which is 8% DV.(1) For a quick reminder, protein is made up of 20 amino acids; 11 of these we can produce and the other nine we must obtain from our diet.
+A cup of cooked amaranth (246g) grain has 9.3g of protein, which is roughly a fifth of the daily requirement.(1) For a quick reminder, protein is made up of 20 amino acids; 11 of these we can produce and the other 9 we must obtain from our diet.
 When a food contains all nine of these amino acids, it is called a ‘complete protein’.
 Amaranth grain contains 18 amino acids and is considered an almost complete protein source.

 3. How to get more fibre into your diet?
 Amaranth is a great option.